wakatara/harsh/README.md

 - Went for a walk
 - Told SO they're amazing

+## Usage and Commands

-Then, simply run `harsh ask` regularly, specify whether you did the habit from the prompt (or needed to skip the habit for some reason - eg. could not clean apartment because you were away for week), and get pretty graphs!
+Simply run `harsh ask` regularly, specify whether you did the habit from the prompt on a particular day (or needed to skip the habit for some reason - eg. could not clean apartment because you were away for week), and get pretty graphs!

 `harsh ask` allows you to pick between `[y/n/s/⏎]` which is yes/no/skip/don't answer right now.

-As of `0.8.12`, to support longer term pattern tracking (and unreliable memory), you can optionally follow any of the `y | n | s` options with a typed `#` symbol and a comment that will get recorded in your log file.
-This is primarily for analysis at a later date purposes to help uncover patterns between events, reasons you may have written a comment, and either good or bad knock-on effects.
-As such, I'd use the comments sparing and to denote why you had to skip, or broke a consistency chain with an `n`, or for when you're trying to figure out why habit *X* may or may not have succeeded.
+As of `0.8.12`, to support longer term pattern tracking (and unreliable memories), you can optionally follow any of the `y | n | s` options with a typed `#` symbol and a comment that will get recorded in your log file.
+This is primarily for analysis at a later date to help uncover patterns between events, reasons you may have written a comment, and either good or bad knock-on effects.
+The comment gets fed into the log file so can be easily loaded along into spreadsheets or pandas for anlaysis on the `:` deliimiter.

+Personally, I'd use the comments sparing and to denote why you had to skip, broke a consistency chain with an `n`, or for when you're trying to figure out something notable on a day so when you look back you can see why habit *X* may or may not have succeeded.

-The consistency graph shows your last 100 days.
+`harsh log` The consistency graph shows your last 100 days.

 ```
     $ harsh ask